Research Laboratory of Ruben Cloete

 Future Direction:

-Two manuscripts in preparation, one focusing on the effect of Raltegravir resistant mutations on the HIV-1C integrase structure and another on the development of an automated pipeline to investigate the effects of mutations on HIV-1C and HIV-1 AG recombinant Integrase structure.
+One manuscript submitted and under review focusing on the development of an automated pipeline to investigate the effects of mutations on HIV-1C and HIV-1 AG recombinant Integrase structure.

 3. Prioritising mutations identified in South African Parkinson’s disease patients using structural methods